HGears AG : Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Other reason: 3.
 Details of person subject to the notification obligation

-Legal entity: Amundi S.A.
-City of registered office, country: Paris, France 4.
+Legal entity: Astorg IQ EQ Fund SCSp City of registered office, country: Luxembourg, Luxembourg 4.
 Names of shareholder(s)

 holding directly 3% or more voting rights, if different from 3.